Best AI Tools for Excel Automation 2026 | Schedule Reports & Auto-Export

 Why it works

 n8n appeals to engineering teams that want automation without vendor lock-in.
-The self-hosted model means sensitive data never leaves your infrastructure, and the open-source codebase can be extended with custom nodes for specific use cases.
+The self-hosted model means sensitive data never leaves your infrastructure, and the open-source codebase can be extended with custom nodes.
+Native Python execution means data-heavy workflows can run Pandas transformations inline — a significant upgrade for teams doing analytical automation.
+The addition of multi-agent support and MCP integration positions n8n as a serious AI orchestration platform, not just a self-hosted Zapier alternative.

 Limitations